-Implementation and Activities During 2005-2006
+Implementation and Activities During 2006-2007

-During this period, CDPR and the Conservancy completed their restoration of the 100-acre portion of the "Odello West" property that is within the Carmel River State Beach.
+During this period, CDPR and the Conservancy continued their native riparian plant revegetation efforts within the 100-acre portion of the "Odello West" property that is now part of the Carmel River State Beach.
 The State Legislature appropriated \$4 million for the Conservancy to restore habitat in the lower Carmel River, and CDPR entered into an agreement with the Conservancy to implement and manage the project.
 The dredging and filling of the new south arm of the lagoon was completed in 2005, and monitoring of the extensive re-vegetation effort with native plants is ongoing.
-For a summary of the status of the lagoon restoration project in 2006, see CDPR's 2006 Carmel River Lagoon Enhancement Report dated January 2007.
+For a summary of the status of the lagoon restoration project in 2006, see CDPR's 2006 Carmel River Lagoon Enhancement Report dated January 2007 (CDPR 2007).
+A report on the project's progress in 2007 will be released in early 2008.
+Annual trends in water quality and aquatic invertebrate fauna were reported in a detailed appendix to the 2006 report, prepared by California State University at Monterey Bay's Watershed Management Institute (Larson et al. 2006).

 District staff provided hydrological data to the Carmel Area Wastewater District (CAWD) to aid them in evaluating and monitoring their efforts, funded by California American Water (CAW), to augment flow to the lagoon using recycled water.
-A proposal to use treated water from the CAWD plant to increase the amount of water available for steelhead habitat in the lagoon was continued for a second year in Fall 2005.
+A proposal to use treated water from the CAWD plant to increase the amount of water available for steelhead habitat in the lagoon was continued for a third year in Fall 2006.
+CAW is attempting to have their releases of recycled water to the lagoon formally permitted for direct release by the Central Coast Regional Water Quality Control Board (CC-RWQCB) as part of their discharge permit renewal in 2007.
+The CAWD discharges currently meet agricultural water quality standards so these discharges can be released onto surrounding habitat to irrigate vegetation, but not directly into the lagoon.
+The Carmel River Lagoon Technical Advisory Committee (CRL-TAC) hosted discussions of what would be needed to successfully complete the process, and made recommendations to CAW and the CC-RWQCB.
+Efforts on this project will continue in 2007-2008.

-District staff tested the quality of the water that was added to the lagoon, monitored receiving water quality, and provided expertise to representatives from numerous state, federal and local agencies, as well as members of the public, regarding the best ways to obtain additional water for the lagoon during the dry summer and fall months of the year.
+District staff monitored receiving water quality, and provided expertise to representatives from numerous state, federal and local agencies, as well as members of the public, regarding the best ways to obtain additional water for the lagoon during the dry summer and fall months of the year.
 During the summer and fall, there is usually no natural surface flow to the lagoon, and the lagoon has historically experienced poor water quality and low water levels that have, at times, led to fish mortalities.